 - Document Generation – Whether it’s creating a Safety Data Sheet, printing Nutrition Fact labels, or generating Certificate of Analysis (COA) documents, the information for all of these documents should come from a centralized location.
 Manually creating them is not sustainable for a growing business, nor is it always accurate – especially risky for those working within a regulated space.
 A COA document, for example, should automatically include QC test results of materials used in the manufacturing process, and include all of the customer required data points.
 This should be done without any required input from the individual responsible for the putting the shipment together.

 - Reporting – At the end of the day, it’s all about making quicker and better business decisions.
 Consolidated reports from multiple facilities, current or forecasted production performance, and formula revisions are a few of the details that manufacturers deem necessary to be strategic.
 The ERP system needs to be capable of providing flexible dashboards tailored to the user, department, or even facility, and pull in real-time information from across the entire enterprise.
 Full operational insight can be achieved when these reports are part of the core system as it allows for a better understanding of performance and areas for improvement.

-All too often we see instances of manufacturers with multiple, disparate systems bolted together, customized, and incapable of updating to newer versions, yet these are used to run a business.
+All too often we see instances of manufacturers with multiple disparate systems incapable of updating to newer versions, yet these are used to run a business.
 This distorted ERP environment leads to scalability hindrances, lost productivity, and negatively impacted revenue.

-The 10 most common manufacturing software requests listed above are all part of Deacom’s single-system ERP solution, not connected to it like many other options.
-This provides manufacturers and distributors with an optimized approach to meeting their critical business needs.
+The 10 most common manufacturing software requests listed above are all part of Deacom’s comprehensive ERP platform.
+With the industry’s largest functional footprint, we provide manufacturers and distributors with an optimized approach to meeting their critical business needs.